Allan Adair: Second World War

 After a short time as Chief Instructor at 161 Infantry Officer Cadet Training Unit at Sandhurst, he returned to his regiment on 8 May 1940 where he was appointed Commanding Officer of the 3rd Battalion with the rank of acting lieutenant colonel.
 The battalion, forming part of the 1st Guards Brigade of the 1st Infantry Division (the former commanded by Brigadier Merton Beckwith-Smith and the latter by Major-General Harold Alexander, both, like Adair, Guardsmen), soon found themselves in the thick of the fighting during the battles of Belgium and France, and held the perimeter against German attacks during the Dunkirk evacuation.
 Lance Corporal Harry Nicholls from Adair's battalion was awarded one of the first Victoria Crosses of the war.
 The 1st Guards Brigade briefly served under the control of the 5th Infantry Division, commanded by Major-General Harold Franklyn.
 It was when Adair's battalion launched a counterattack which helped restore the British line which impressed Franklyn, who later wrote:

 I give this example of the highest form of discipline.
 Last May, when my Division was being hard pressed on the Ypres-Comines Canal I was given a Battalion of the Grenadier Guards as a reserve.
 After marching well over twenty miles on a very hot day they arrived at my Headquarters at 7.30 p.m.
 An hour later they were put into a vital counter-attack in the half light, over unknown ground.
 They advanced as efficiently as if on a field day at Pirbright – and their efforts were completely successful.

-Adair, awarded the Distinguished Service Order for his services in Belgium and France, was promoted to lieutenant colonel on 19 September 1940.
+Adair, appointed a Companion of the Distinguished Service Order for his services in Belgium and France, was promoted to lieutenant colonel on 19 September 1940.
 On 17 October he was appointed Commander of the 30th Independent Infantry Brigade (Guards), re-designated the 6th Guards Armoured Brigade on 15 September 1941, with the rank of temporary brigadier.